charlesneimog/pd4web/Documentation/patch/install.md

 ---
 <a name="pd4web-pdpatch"></a>

 ## <h2 align="center">:fontawesome-solid-tv: Pd Patch (Graphical Interface)</h2>

+!!! warning "For Windows, `winget` is required to install `python`, if you use a old version of Windows, you need to install Python 3.14 manually"

 On Pure Data, `pd4web`provides a simple GUI.
 To use the `pd4web` object in Pure Data, follow these steps: